Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Introduction

-This paper aims to propose a green and sustainable NOMA based UAV-assisted IoT network particularly for disaster management.
-Specifically, we study the EE maximization problem of a NOMA-based IoT network including UAVs to provide ubiquitous coverage during a disaster situation.
-The main contributions of the paper are as follows \begin{itemize} \item We propose a new EE optimization framework to improve the energy utilization of IoT devices available in a disaster region.
+\begin{itemize} \item We propose a new EE optimization framework to improve the energy utilization of IoT devices available in a disaster region.
 The proposed framework uses a UAV setup to relay the uplink information of IoT devices using the green artificial intelligence (AI) approach and NOMA-based scheme.

 \item We utilize k-medoids, an unsupervised ML technique to cluster the IoT devices, whereas the Silhouette analysis is used to select the best number of IoT devices per subcarrier by exploiting the NOMA characteristics.
 Furthermore, the power allocation is performed by solving the resulting non-convex problem.